adrianmarino/points/README.md

 Cant be created by a _system_admin_ user only and their actions modify the context of the entity.
 An entity_admin:
 * Could administrate many entities.
-* Can deposit/extract amount to/from backup accounts under an entity.
 * Can manage custom transations that belong to entity.
 * Can manage partner associations.
-* Is an account issuer, this means that can manage default accounts under an entity.
+* Is an account issuer, this means that can manage normal user accounts under an entity.
 Keep in mind that when an entity_admin user creates an account, **that account belong to same issuer entity**.

 #### system_admin

 Can perfom all functions like a root user on Linux OS.

-### Account types
+### Account

-There are two account types.

-#### Default accounts

-These accounts belongs to a _normal_user_ could be used to trasnfer amounts between accounts only.

-#### Backup accounts

-These accounts contain money in real currency only.
-They are used to support amounts in virtual currency in other accounts (default accounts).
-An emiter entity has one backup account by real currency and many default accounts by user registered in itself.
-These default accounts has money y real or virtual currency but all supported by entity backup accounts.

-#### Accounts and allow movements

-You can:
-  * Deposit an amount in real currency to backup account.
-  * Extract an amount in real currency from backup amount.
-  * And transfer an amount between backup/default accounts.
+An accounts belongs to a user and contain money under given currency.

 ### Mix Tasks